 (ii) The agency or contractor has no conflict of interest.

 (d) Notification.
+Upon completing a site hazard assessment and ranking, ecology will:

-(i) Ecology will make the site’s current hazard rankings publicly available on Ecology’s website under WAC 173-340-600(5).
+(i) Make the site’s current hazard rankings publicly available on ecology’s website under WAC 173-340-600(5).
+The hazard rankings will include the results specified in subsection (2)(a) of this section; and

-(ii) If requested, Ecology will notify a person electronically under WAC 173-340-600(6) upon completing a site hazard assessment and ranking.
+(ii) If requested, notify a person electronically under WAC 173-340-600(6).

 WAC 173-340-330 Contaminated sites list.